MicrosoftDocs/visualstudio-docs/docs/extensibility/migration/update-visual-studio-extension.md

 ### Network share

 You can share your extension over a LAN or any other way.
-If you target Visual Studio 2022 and pre-Visual Studio 2022, you will need to share you multiple VSIXs individually and give them filenames (or place them in unique folders) that help your users know which VSIX to install based on the version of VS they have installed.
+If you target Visual Studio 2022 and pre-Visual Studio 2022, you will need to share you multiple VSIXs individually and give them filenames (or place them in unique folders) that help your users know which VSIX to install based on the version of Visual Studio they have installed.

 ### Other considerations